IntegrateDev/Integrate.Interview.Backend.CSharp/README.md

 # Integrate Back-End Interview Exercise
 The center of Integrate's product is the __Demand Acceleration Platform (DAP)__.
 DAP allows users to interact with marketing lead data.
 A __marketing lead__ is a person who shows interest in a company's products or services.
 Our customers need marketing leads that are correct and likely to generate business.

 We are striving to build a world-class application with microservices that expose their functionality through RESTful APIs.
-For this exercise, you will be asked to create a simple RESTful API using C#.
+For this exercise, you will be asked to create a simple RESTful API.
 This repo provides a working solution for you to use as a base.

 1. The RESTful API should include a data model that consists of a Person class with the following properties:
     * First Name (mandatory)